DMacGillivray/soccer-predictions/README.md

 + Away Team Wins
 + Game Abandoned (or some other unique event occurs) - This is so rare that it will be neglected in this analysis

-The web service will provide a list of upcoming games, along with the minimum odds required to make a profitable bet.
+The web service will provide a list of upcoming games for each league.
+Each game will list the minimum odds required to make a profitable bet.

-So, if for example, on Saturday, there are 20 games being played across these 3 leagues, 60 minimum odds recommendations will be made - 3 for each game - An example is shown below:
+So, if for example, on Saturday, there are 49 games being played across these 5 leagues, 147 minimum odds recommendations will be made - 3 for each game.
+An example for a league's games over a week period is shown below.
+These minimum odds recommendations are called `Fair Odds`.
+The system will look across multiple Sportsbooks for odds larger than the Fair Odds and shows these as `Best Odds`.
+The system then calculates the `Expected Value` (EV - see below) of each bet, and makes a recommendation based on maximum EV in the last column `Bet to Place`:

 <p>
     <img src="https://github.com/DMacGillivray/soccer-predictions/blob/master/notebooks/images/match-prediction-table.png" width="797" height="277" />
 </p>

+If I want to bet on Hoffenheim, playing at Home, to win against Dortmund in the game on 16 December 2016, I would look for odds greater than 2.83.
+If I want to bet on Dortmund, playing away, to win against Hoffenheim I would try to find odds larger than 2.37.

 ### 1.3 Customer Value

-The bettor will take these numbers and scan the Sports Books for odds higher than these.
-For the service to be good, it needs to consistently find the minimum odds needed to enable a bettor to make profitable bets over the long run.
-Note that it may not always possible to find profitable odds at the Sports Books.
+The bettor will take these numbers and scan the Sportsbooks for odds higher than the Fair Odds.
+For the service to be good, it needs to consistently find the odds needed to enable a bettor to make break-even bets over the long run.
+Note that it may not always possible to find profitable odds at the Sportsbooks.

-So if I want to bet on Liverpool winning their 21 January game against Manchester United, I would find a Sports Book giving decimal odds higher than 1.5, and place the bet.

 ### 1.4 Business Objective

-Identify break-even odds for the next set of soccer games to be played in the Premier League, Bundesliga, and Serie A
+Identify break-even odds for the next set of soccer games to be played in the Premier League, Bundesliga, Serie A, Ligue 1 and La liga

 ## 2. Data Science Objective

-Develop a model based on free & publicly available data that will identify break-even odds for the next set of soccer games to be played in the Premier League, Bundesliga, and Serie A
+Develop a model based on free & publicly available data that will identify break-even odds for the next set of soccer games to be played in the Premier League, Bundesliga, Serie A, Ligue 1 and La Liga

-## 3. Understanding the Business Objective
+## 3. Understanding the Data Science Objective

 ### 3.1 Randomness in Soccer Games

 There is a significant degree of [randomness involved in soccer games](https://www.nytimes.com/2014/07/08/science/soccer-a-beautiful-game-of-chance.html).
 We can never really know with 100% confidence what the final score will be.
 This is very different to a standard classification problem - say classifying images of cats and dogs.
 For cats and dogs there is a solid ground truth for the class.
 A cat is a cat with 100% certainty.
 A random outcome, like a Soccer game result is different; We can never get to the point where we are predicting a single outcome with 100% certainty, because the outcome itself is uncertain.

-I propose that if we do a thought experiment and imagine that a football game between the same 2 teams was played 100 times, we could reasonably assume that we would not get the same final score for all 100 games.
+If we imagine that a football game between the same 2 teams was played 100 times with exactly the same starting conditions, we could reasonably assume that we would not get the same final score for all 100 games.
 In fact it could be argued that the inherent randomness in the game is what makes it so exciting, and hence so popular.

 Because of the probabilistic nature of the outcome, we need to carefully consider the types of models we use to classify game outcomes. **Our objective is not accurate classification, but accurate probabilities.**

 ### 3.2 What Makes a Profitable Bet?

 We can think of a football game like this.
-If the same game were played a million times, how would the possible outcomes be proportioned?
+If the same game were played in a million parallel universes, how would the possible outcomes be proportioned?

 Let us assume we simulated 1,000,000 games, and imagine the home team won 320,000 times, there was a draw 270,000 times, and the away team won 410,000 times